 —Creative Connections participant

-Multisensory Saturday is a program in the galleries for visitors with all levels of sight featuring multisensory explorations of select artworks in the museum’s collections.
+Multisensory Saturday is a program in the galleries for visitors with and without vision loss featuring multisensory explorations of select artworks in the museum’s collections.

 The museum has collaborated with Arkansas Council of the Blind to develop tactile and multisensory programs during their annual conference.